Walker Hayes: 2016–2020: 8Tracks Vol. 1 and 8Tracks Vol. 2

+2021–2024: Country Stuff the Album and New Money

 On June 4, 2021, Hayes released the EP Country Stuff.
 One of its tracks, "Fancy Like", became a viral hit through TikTok and reached number 3 on the US Billboard Hot 100 and number 1 on the Hot Country Songs chart, becoming Hayes' highest-charting effort to date.
 It was subsequently released to country radio as his next single, and debuted at number 53 on the Billboard Country Airplay chart.
 "Fancy Like" appeared on an extended play titled Country Stuff, the tracks of which also carried over to his third studio album, 2022's Country Stuff the Album.
 The album has also produced the singles "U Gurl" and "AA".

+In July 2022, Hayes released the single "Y'all Life".

+On July 28, 2023, Hayes released Strait Two Stepping, a two song extended play including the songs "Stetson" and "Show Me the Country".
+These songs later appeared on his fourth studio album New Money, along with the single, "Good with Me", which released on August 25, 2023.
+The album was released a month later on September 29, 2023.

+In July 2024, Hayes teamed up with Canadian rapper Connor Price on the song, "Smoke".
+It was met with negative reviews and was described as "one of the worst songs ever made."
+On August 16, 2024, Hayes released "Ball Player", a song intended as an "apology to his kids" about his feelings towards their athletic careers.

+On October 11, 2024, Hayes released “5 to 9”, describing the song as “bigger than Fancy Like”.

+2025–present: 17 Problems

+On July 25, 2025, Hayes released "17 Year Old Problems", his first new music of 2025.
+A few days later on July 28, Hayes announced his fifth studio album, 17 Problems, which released on August 22, 2025.

 Personal life

-He lives in Thompson's Station, Tennessee, with his wife, Laney Beville Hayes, and their six children.
+He lives in Estill Springs, Tennessee, with his wife, Laney Beville Hayes, and their six children.
 The couple married in 2004.
 Their seventh child and fourth daughter, Oakleigh Klover Hayes, died shortly after birth on June 6, 2018.
 Laney had to undergo surgery due to profuse bleeding after the birth.
 Hayes is a Christian and has been sober since 2015.